KPWhiver/Anaconda/README.md

 Anaconda
 ========

-Complicated Android stuff
+Anaconda is a static analysis tool which analyzes the data-flow of an APK to determine whether an application is leaking sensitive data.

-To run Anaconda just execute findFunctions.py somewhere in a terminal
+To run Anaconda just execute anaconda.py somewhere in a terminal, running it without any parameters will result in a help page given more detailed information on how to use Anaconda.

+After running Anaconda results will be stored in html/results.html, which can be opened in a browser (we suggest a not to old version of Chrome/Chromium or Firefox)

 File content:
--findFunctions.py
+-anaconda.py
  contains the code which initializes the tracking of tainted data through the code

 -trackSockets.py